aaazezeze1/BeSMART/README.md

 Note: After installing Newtonsoft.Json using NuGet, go to the project's solution and click Rebuild Solution.
 Once it's done, Newtonsoft can now be imported by typing using Newtonsoft.Json.Linq;

+# Things to Improve
+1. Get a new API key that shows the latest currency exchange rate.